What is testicular cancer?

 Sometimes testicular cancer can spread to lymph nodes in and around the testicles and abdomen, or to other parts of the body.

 Testicular cancer symptoms

-In some men, testicular cancer does not cause any symptoms.
-Other men may notice one or more of the following symptoms:
+In some men, testicular cancer does not cause any noticeable symptoms.
+Other men may notice one or more of these symptoms:

 - swelling or a lump in the testicle (usually painless)

 - a feeling of heaviness in the scrotum

 - change in the size or shape of the testicle (e.g. hardness or swelling)